iamhussainrizvi/iamhussainrizvi/README.md

 ## 🚀 About Me

-- I am a front-end web application developer, problem solver, and a team player.
+- a front-end web application developer who is also a team player and a problem solver.
-- I am focused on building a deep understanding of frontend technologies.
+- committed to developing a thorough understanding of frontend technologies.
-- I am skilled at solving algorithmic problems using appropriate Data structures while minimizing the space and time complexities.
+- adept at minimising the space and time complexities while using the appropriate Data structures to solve algorithmic problems.
+- Despite being a freshmen in technology, I have 5 years of combined work experience in non-IT fields. primarily in customer service and online tutoring.
+- I'm an enthusiastic programmer.
+I enjoy building intricate logics to solve real-world problems, which is why I want to pursue a career in this field.

 ## Skills 👨‍💻
 - React.js,